FaridAkhundov/SALAM1BOT/replit.md

 **METADATA ENHANCEMENT (2025-08-17):** Added FFmpegMetadata processor to properly embed title and metadata into MP3 files.
 This ensures proper title display in Telegram audio messages with correct metadata.

-**THUMBNAIL HANDLING FIXED (2025-08-17):** Fixed thumbnail display issue by changing from file handle to byte data approach.
-Thumbnails are now properly loaded as bytes and sent to Telegram API for better compatibility.

 # User Preferences

 Preferred communication style: Simple, everyday language.